core-wg/oscore/draft-ietf-core-object-security.md

 Observe {{RFC7641}} is an optional feature.
 An implementation MAY support {{RFC7252}} and the OSCORE option without supporting {{RFC7641}}.
 The Observe option as used here targets the requirements on forwarding of {{I-D.hartke-core-e2e-security-reqs}} (Section 2.2.1).

 The Observe option is both Inner and Outer.
 In case of registrations or re-registrations, the CoAP client using Observe with OSCORE MUST set both Inner and Outer Observe with the same value (0).
-In all ather cases, the CoAP endpoint using Observe with OSCORE MUST set Outer Observe.
+In all other cases, the CoAP endpoint using Observe with OSCORE MUST set Outer Observe.

 In order for an OSCORE-unaware proxy to support Observe {{RFC7641}}, Observe has to be an Outer option: if Observe was only sent encrypted end-to-end, since intermediaries do not generally expect several responses to a request, notifications would not reach the endpoint.
 Moreover, intermediaries are allowed to cancel observations at any time; forbidding this behavior would result once again in notifications being dropped.